brad-seeley/brad-seeley.github.io/README.md

 <img src="./imgs/self-pic.png" height="400">

-Hi there,
+Hi there, <br>
 My name is Brad Seeley.
-I am a mechanical and software engineer living in the UK.
+I am a mechanical and software engineer living in the UK. <br>
-Please take a look below at some of the projects I have worked on.
+Thanks for checking out my page.
+While you're here, lease take a look below at some of the projects I have worked on.

 **Bs Engineering (Hons)**<br>
 **Major:** Mechanical<br>